Your cookie preferences

 Can I get an interest free loan?

 Most loans charge interest.
 Personal loans and mortgages all charge an annual rate of interest.
-Some banks offer interest-free overdrafts up to a set amount, but you need to apply and an arrange this borrowing facility in advance.
+Some banks offer interest-free overdrafts up to a set amount, but you need to apply and be approved in advance.
 If you are looking for the cheapest personal loan It is important to shop around for the best loan rates with Uswitch as there are lots of different deals on the market.

 Interest-free loans are only available in the form of a credit card with no interest, or a bank overdraft.
 It is not possible to take out a 0% interest personal loan but there are some forms of credit that offer you a zero interest loan for a short period of time.

 For example, you may be offered 0% interest car finance at a car dealership or showroom.
-This means you will borrow money from the dealership without paying any interest, but you may be charged fees instead, so make sure you read the small print.
+This means you will borrow money from the dealership without paying any interest, but there will be other costs, so make sure you read the small print.

-The cheapest short term loan and the simplest form of interest-free credit is a credit card.
+The cheapest short term loan and the simplest form of interest-free credit is a credit card for purchases.
 This gives you the flexibility to use the interest-free loan period whenever you need it.
-The average length of interest-free borrowing can be anything from just over a month to up to two years.
-For a traditional credit card, you have around 50 days from the date of purchase before you need to start paying interest on the items you have bought.
+The average length of interest-free borrowing can be anything from three months to up to almost two years.
+For a traditional credit card, you have up to 56 days from the date of purchase before you need to start paying interest on the items you have bought.

-Specialist interest-free credit cards are available that offer 0% interest for 12 to 24 months.
+Specialist interest-free credit cards are available that offer 0% interest for balance transfers for three to 29 months.
 These cards are generally used by people who have an existing credit card debt and who want some time to repay it.
 The credit card provider will charge you a fee for moving your existing balance across to the 0% credit card, but no interest during the 0% period.

 However, it is important to have a plan to pay off your credit card debt as you will be charged interest at the end of the term.